0xVolosnikov/Grid_kathara_lab/README.md

 ## Create directory for user "Kathara"
 In Users directiry if your OS is Windows.
 This is required for solving a possible problem with cyrillic text in the directory names.
+Note that Kathara framework was changed by me to avoid problems.

 ## Start project
 ```